cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 time to developing definitions and security proofs.

-Thanks to Henry Corrigan-Gibbs, Armando Faz-Hernández, Simon Friedberger, Tim Geoghegan, Mariana Raykova, Jacob Rothstein, Xiao Wang, and Christopher Wood for useful feedback on and contributions to the spec.
+Thanks to Henry Corrigan-Gibbs, Armando Faz-Hernández, Simon Friedberger, Tim Geoghegan, Brandon Pitman, Mariana Raykova, Jacob Rothstein, Xiao Wang, and Christopher Wood for useful feedback on and contributions to the spec.

 # Test Vectors {#test-vectors}
 {:numbered="false"}